nabto/edge-device-webrtc/README.md

 ## RTP usage

 The RTP example supports sending video to the client, and sending and receiving audio from the client.
-This example handles these 3 feeds using gstreamer, but any RTP source/sink can be used as long as they use the proper UDP ports.
+This example handles these 3 feeds using gstreamer, but any RTP source/sink can be used as long as they use the proper UDP ports and codecs.

 ### Create a video feed
 In some terminal with gstreamer installed create an RTP stream using: